 Financial products offered in the European Union will be required to make reference to the Taxonomy.
-The requirement differs depending on the type of product, as defined in the regulation on sustainability-related disclosures in the financial sector.
-The obligation applies to pension funds, insurance firms, fund managers and credit institutions providing portfolio management.
+The requirement differs depending on the type of fund, as defined in the regulation on sustainability-related disclosures in the financial sector1.

 Products that have sustainable investment as their objective or which promote environmental characteristics, either alone or in combination with other objectives, will have to disclose: